krahets/hello-algo/en/docs/chapter_searching/binary_search.md

 !!! question

     Given an array `nums` of length $n$, with elements arranged in ascending order and non-repeating.
 Please find and return the index of element `target` in this array.
 If the array does not contain the element, return $-1$.
-An example is shown below.
+An example is shown in the figure below.

 ![Binary search example data](binary_search.assets/binary_search_example.png)